okkays/ghd/README.md

 ## Dependencies

 - For `ghd` and `ghd <ambiguous term>`, you'll want [fzf](https://github.com/junegunn/fzf) in your `PATH`.
+- To get repo lists from github, you'll want the [Github CLI](https://github.com/cli/cli).
+Make sure to run `gh auth login` to set it up.

 If you want to help with development, grab: